robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       obj = "{}" -> {}
     }

 Well we can, but it won't pass because we're being lazy and matching "anything" for both strings and numbers.
+(We're being greedy and it'll try and match quotes and braces and then fail)

 Back to the drawing board, can we specify what we mean by an expected character in a string?